hyperledger/caliper/docs/vNext/Ethereum_Configuration.md

 > Hyperledger Besu and Geth are the current tested clients.
 The tests are driven via standard Ethereum JSON-RPC APIs so other clients should be compatible once docker configurations exist.

-> Hyperledger Besu does not provide wallet services, so the `contractDeployerPassword` and `fromAddressPassword` options are not supported and the private key variants must be used.

 > Some highlights of the provided features:
 > * configurable confirmation blocks threshold